vipulgupta2048/firedocs/websocket-app/Impressions/Saved Messages.md

 ## Saving your first message

-To save messages in Firecamp, type a message in the `MESSAGE` panel at the bottom of the WebSocket app in either of the formats that is `Text` or `JSON`.
-When you are ready to send, use the `Send & Save` button to send the message to the server as well as save the message in the `messages` panel on the right for easy replication.
-You can add a `Title` to the messages as well for better navigation later.
-If no `Title` is mentioned, the system date and time are used as a unique title to the messages saved.
+To save messages in Firecamp, type a message in the `MESSAGE` panel located at the bottom of the WebSocket app in either of the formats that is `Text` or `JSON`.

+When you are ready to send, use the `Send & Save` button to send the message to the server as well as save the message in the `messages` panel on the right for faster replication.

+ Optionally, you can add a `Title` to the messages for better navigation and management.
+If no `Title` is mentioned then Firecamp by default sets the system date and time as a unique title to the messages being saved.

 ## Managing Saved Messages